nimdaghlian/memex/_notes/meta/About.md

   - meta
 color: blueviolet
 ---
-<em class="page_hilight">MMMX•<i class="las la-cloud page_hilight"></i></em>, pronounced "mem ex dot cloud" is my semi-public [memex](/what-is-a-memex).
+<em class="page_hilight">MMMX.<i class="las la-cloud page_hilight"></i></em>, pronounced "mem ex dot cloud" is my semi-public [memex](/what-is-a-memex).
 It includes things I think are worth remembering, brain mulch, mind things, collections, and various notes.
-I try to put things on here that would be interesting to other people, but no promises. 💙 [Ním](https://nimdaghlian.com)
+I try to put things on here that would be interesting to other people, but no promises. 💙 [Ním](/me)

 ## Browse